Kashu7100/Qualia2.0/examples/reinforcement_learning/README.md

 ### Distributional RL
 ### Noisy network

+# Actor-Critic
 ## A2C
 A2C stands for Advantage Actor-Critic.

 ## DDPG
+Deep Deterministic Policy Gradient (DDPG) is an off-policy, model-free, and actor-critic algorithm.

 ## TD3
-TD3 stabds for Twin Delayed DDPG.
+Twin Delayed DDPG (TD3).
 DDPG is frequently brittle with respect to hyperparameters and tunings.
 A common failure mode for DDPG is that the learned Q-function begins to dramatically overestimate Q-values, which then leads to the policy breaking, exploiting the errors in the Q-function.

+# Policy Based
+## PPO
+Proximal Policy Optimization (PPO) is a policy gradient based method.